-Common Injury Sites - where harnessing fits the animal
+Common Injury Sites - where harnessing is used on the animal

 13. Harnessing

 It is legally permissible for equine to be used for work purposes but this has to be done in accordance with the law.
 They have to have suitable harnessing which is correctly fitted and does not cause injury.
 They cannot be overloaded or overworked.